BitcoinCacheMachine/BitcoinCacheMachine/README.md

 git config --global http.$BCM_GITHUB_REPO_URL.proxy socks5://localhost:9050
 ```

 You can now clone the BCM repository to your machine over TOR and run setup.
+You can update your local BCM git repo by running `git pull` from `$BCM_GIT_DIR`.

 ```bash
 export BCM_GIT_DIR="$HOME/git/github/bcm"